Suzanne Briet: Impact on information science

-Briet published roughly 100 essays, books, and reports on documentation, library science, and history She took up many of the pressing issues of documentation in her day: internationalization, institutionalization, information or documentary overload, scholarly communication, science and technology studies, world peace, and international development.
+Briet published roughly 100 essays, books, and reports on documentation, library science, and history.
+She took up many of the pressing issues of documentation in her day: internationalization, institutionalization, information or documentary overload, scholarly communication, science and technology studies, world peace, and international development.
 Briet had been deeply engaged in the documentation movement from the 1920s onward, bringing to it a deep understanding of culture and the humanities.
 Expanding on the techniques and technological ideas of earlier European Documentalists, such as Paul Otlet and Henri La Fontaine, "Briet understood that technology and culture were deeply connected.
 She saw society and, therefore, culture, as being re-shaped by technology.
 The techniques of documentation in aiding and shaping intellectual work were, in her view, both a symptom of, and contributing force within the 'industrialization' of knowledge workers.
 We can now see, in the impact of computers and telecommunications, how right she was."
-As one scholar notes, "Not again -- until Actor-network theory at the end of the twentieth century -- would a social network account of technical production, and specifically, documentary production, be articulated."
+As Ronald Day notes, "Not again—until Actor Network Theory at the end of the twentieth century—would a social network account of technical production, and specifically, documentary production, be articulated."

 Briet's body of work points to the necessity to understand cultural categories, historical lineages, and the social forces that create and sustain information, urging scholars and information professionals to explore beyond the boundaries of their cultural specialization.
 Paul Otlet problematized the definition of document when he opened the possibility of any object, independent of the human intention behind its creation, to be a considered a document.
 Briet solves this problem with her argument that a document must be defined by its intentional use as such.
-She gives the example of an antelope—running wild in the plains, it is not a document, but captured and placed in a zoo, it becomes an object of study and thus a document.
+She gives the example of an antelope—running wild in the plains, it is not a document, but captured and placed in the zoo of the Jardin des Plantes, it becomes an object of study and thus a document.
 It operates, as Briet says it must, as “evidence in support of a fact”.
 An object's treatment as evidence is contingent not only on its own properties but on its very framing as a source of information.
 It must be organized into a meaningful relationship with other evidence in order to have the indexical power of evidence.